What is price protection?

 - Look for added features and extras.

-If two cards are equal after the above comparison, it’s useful to look for any added features and benefits.
-Look for bonus points or balance transfer deals.
+It’s useful to look for any additional features and benefits like bonus points or balance transfer deals.

 Pros and cons of credit cards with price protection

 - Potential to save money.
-A price protection policy could save you money and help you avoid frustration.
+A price protection policy could save you money by making sure you never miss out on a deal for an item you purchase.

 - Peace of mind.
-If you’re in a hurry and buy a product, you can rest easy knowing you have up to 120 days to find it cheaper and file a claim.
+If you’re in a hurry to buy a product, you can rest easy knowing you have 60-120 days (depending on the card) to find it cheaper and file a claim.

 - Price protection is complimentary.
 You don’t have to pay extra to use this perk.